lukeCrawfishYeah/luke/README.md

 # luke
 Engineering Designs by Luke Crawford.
-Please navigate to 'Issues' to see various projects of my portfolio
+Please navigate to 'Issues' to see five projects of my portfolio